theobald-software/kb.theobald-software.github.io/content/_xtract-universal/adf-integration-using-command-line.md

 ---
 Target audience: Customers who utilize Azure Data Factory as a platform orchestrating data movement and transformation. <br>

-This article shows how Azure Data Factory can be used to trigger and automate SAP data movements using [Xtract Universal's](https://theobald-software.com/en/xtract-universal/) command line tool.
+The following article shows how Azure Data Factory can be used to trigger and automate SAP data movements using [Xtract Universal's](https://theobald-software.com/en/xtract-universal/) command line tool.

 ### Prerequisites